MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-ibm-ztpf-mainframe-content.md

 1. VMs, Kubernetes, or virtual machine scale sets are used for deployment.
 1. Application servers receive the input in the compute clusters and share application state and data by using Azure Cache for Redis or Remote Direct Memory Access (RDMA).
 1. The architecture runs on Red Hat Enterprise Linux, SUSE Linux, or Windows.
 1. A single root I/O virtualization (SR-IOV) driver is used to meet performance requirements.
-The SR-IOV specification enables multiple VMs to share the same PCIe physical hardware resources.
+The SR-IOV enables multiple VMs to share the same PCIe physical hardware resources.
 The driver used here is either RDMA over Converged Ethernet (RoCE) or InfiniBand over Ethernet (IBoE).
-These drivers allow communication between two hosts in the same Ethernet broadcast domain by using an Ethernet link layer.
+These drivers allow communication between two hosts in the same Ethernet broadcast domain via an Ethernet link layer.
 1. RDMA/InfiniBand or RoCE drivers allow the two hosts to share memory as one pool.
 1. Azure Cache for Redis provides a caching solution that improves application response time by storing copies of the most frequently used data and the session state.
 1. Service Fabric clusters provide container orchestration.